-Also, the use of power words in your descriptions sound more effective and create an experience for your customers while reading your web copy.
+Also, the use of power words in your descriptions sounds more effective and creates an experience for your customers while reading your web copy.
 Some examples of power words are:

 Learn more about crafting the perfect web copy in our article, “Use Your Words – Writing Awesome Web Content.”

 Instead of hurling a bunch of words in front of your customers, spend the time and energy to create descriptions that look more organized and professional.